hpowell20/cs2063-master/Lab3/README.md

 **11.** Restart your application.
 From the ```MainActivity```, click the Start ```Button```.
 Then click Back, then Start again.
 Do this a few times.
 Now, begin using the device back button to traverse the task backstack.

+**Writeup Task**

 Write a short description of your observations and relate this to what you learned about the task backstack in the previous lab.
 Describe how you could modify the implementation of your ```Activity```'s back button to behave similarly to the device's soft-key back button.

+**Deliverables**

-**Deliverables** Show the following to the instructor or TA
+* Show the following to the instructor or TA
   * Your working app
   * The screenshot you took of the email sent by your app
   * Your answers to the questions about the back button

+* Keep a copy of your project work and answers for future reference